 While you probably keep network security at the top of your list, your workers may not put much thought into network security.
 Your employees are the most likely to encounter security issues, and security education can go a long way towards preventing data breaches and malware related problems.

-To help you avoid these circumstances, we’ve compiled a cheat sheet for you to give you your employees to remind them of the necessary practices and procedures they must follow in order to keep the business safe.
+To help you avoid disaster, we’ve compiled a cheat sheet for you to remind your employees of some necessary practices and procedures to follow to keep the business safe.

 Essential Cybersecurity Considerations